 - Cook uncovered for 30 minutes or until dough is browned.

-- Remove from the oven and allow to cool before cooking.
+- Remove from the oven and allow to cool before cutting.

 Furthermore, allowing the strudel to set up for about 10 minutes allows for easier cutting and serving.
-Since I LOVE Vegan Mashed Potatoes, I chose to serve my vegetable strudel with mashed potatoes and gravy.
+Since I LOVE Vegan Mashed Potatoes, I served my vegetable strudel with mashed potatoes and gravy.

-I also have another mashed potato recipe made with butter beans instead of miso for those who do not eat soy products.
+I also have another mashed potato recipe made with butter beans instead of miso for those who avoid soy products.
 Regardless of what mashed potato recipe you like, mashed potatoes taste great with vegetable strudel.

 LOOKING FOR GREAT RECIPES TO PLEASE THE WHOLE FAMILY?